gaybro8777/DeepText/README.md

 by Zhuoyao Zhong, Lianwen Jin, Shuangping Huang, South China University of Technology (SCUT), Published in ICASSP 2017.

 ### Introduction
-This repository is a fork from [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn), and our proposed DeepText is based on the elegant framework of Faster R-CNN.
+This repository is a fork from [py-faster-rcnn](https://github.com/rbgirshick/py-faster-rcnn), and our proposed DeepText system for scene textdetection is based on the elegant framework of Faster R-CNN.

 You can refer to [py-faster-rcnn README.md](https://github.com/rbgirshick/py-faster-rcnn/blob/master/README.md) and [faster-rcnn README.md](https://github.com/ShaoqingRen/faster_rcnn/blob/master/README.md) for more information.